padajar/padajar.github.io/_posts/2026-01-27-hunt-recap.md

 [^a]: well, 4th-ish — d+m stopped officially ranking people after 2nd, due to the volume of hints they gave out beyond that point
 [^b]: something something comparative advantages? but also, i do actually just enjoy getting to be in this role. support characters ftw.
 [^c]: per the cardinality AMA, among the 15 teams that finished hunt, [the median number of hints was 10, and the floor was 0](https://www.reddit.com/r/mysteryhunt/comments/1qm4hue/comment/o1ntzhe/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) (i’m under the impression that the top 2 teams used 0, but perhaps none other?)

+[^d]: errata: previously thought we didn’t get the ahas, but we did! wahoo